Ann Arbor is usually known for the University of Michigan, but it’s now becoming known for so much more.

 8. Dynamo Metrics

 Better data drives better decision making.
 That’s the philosophy of Dynamo Metrics, and it’s led them to some pretty good decisions.
 They’ve been working with local governments since 2005 to deliver helpful metrics reports that help local governments solve challenges and create stronger communities.
-They’re headquartered in Ann Arbor but have done extensive research and data reports in Detroit and Jackson, Michigan as well as Gary, Indiana and the greater Ceveland, Ohio area.
+They’re headquartered in Ann Arbor but have done extensive research and data reports in Detroit and Jackson, Michigan as well as Gary, Indiana and the greater Cleveland, Ohio area.
+They're a top, mission-driven startup who really do care about the communities they serve and the people they work with.

 Bodhala is a legal analytics firm headquartered in New York City, but their tech team is rooted in Ann Arbor.
 They’re a company for lawyers, designed by lawyers.
 I’ll spare you my lawyer jokes and cut to the chase: their leading platform helps corporate law firms analyze and optimize their spend.
 Their insights have been cited in the Wall Street Journal and Forbes, and they’ve been growing really fast—we’re talking 600% in 24 months.